Average installation time – 45 minutes per room

 Following installation of room nodes, heaters and all the necessary connections, our commissioning process requires the Project Manager to visit the site and install the Master InterFace Unit (PRE2000MIFU2).

 The MIFU will be paired and calibrated with the individual room control units (PRE2000CU3).
 A probe is sent around the building’s existing wiring system to test and detect any wiring faults within the Irus network.
-Faults will be dealt with on site to ensure the entire building is communicating effectively and under complete control of the Irus system before the project being signed off.
+Faults will be dealt with on site to ensure the entire building is communicating effectively and under complete control of the Irus system before the project is signed off.

 Site requirements are met by creating profiles that control the settings of the equipment being installed.
 An example profile is for room heaters; we can set the system to have a minimum/maximum temperature; a setpoint temperature; a boost time; a timescale of what to do when no presence is detected; and what to do if a room has been unoccupied for a period of time.